duncombe/glossary/README.md

   <DD>National Center for Atmospheric Research
   <DT>NCEP
   <DD>National Centers for Environmental Prediction
+	<DT>ncISO<DD>Package of metadata services from NOAA/NGDC that
+provides NCML, ISO, and UDDC services.
   <DT>NcML
-  <DD>NcML is an XML representation of netCDF metadata
+  <DD>NcML is an XML representation of netCDF metadata.
+  <DT>NCML<DD> THREDDS service provided by ncISO package that provides NcML
+representation and adds geospatial extent information if it has not already been documented.
   <DT>ncSOS
   <DD>NcSOS adds a OGC SOS service to your existing THREDDS server.
   <DT>ncWMS